sensordeck/atlas-docs/docs/deployment/16-oem-deployment.md

 ## Phase 1 — Surface Mapping

-选择：
+Select:

 - One Robot Model
 - One Critical Sensor
 - One Common REF

-完成 System 与 Sensor Surface Mapping。
+Complete System and Sensor Surface Mapping.

 ---

 ## Phase 2 — OEM RGA Pre-build

-建议导入：
+It is recommended to import:

 - Five to Ten Historical Cases
 - Three to Five REF Types